jbpcasoy/buksu_idm_dms/README.md

 - STORAGE - storage method for files "cloud" uses firebase while "local" uses host server storage
 - DATABASE_URL - The database mysql database url
 - ADMINS - comma separated values of admin emails (Note: admin must be an existing user, meaning it has previously logged in as faculty).
-- UUID - a unique identifier that controls the uniqueness of some non anchorable unique entities imd coordinator and citl director for instance
+- UUID - a unique identifier that controls the uniqueness of some unique entities imd coordinator and citl director for instance that cannot be tied to other entities for uniqueness
 - DEFAULT_VPAA - the default vpaa of admin settings

 ## Entity Relationship Diagram (ERD)